A gratuitous novelization of the episode

 “Oh, ah – it’s…” Buffy stammered.

-He glanced at Xander, and winked.
+Then the dude glanced at Xander, and winked.
 “Oh, nonsense.
 I feel quite moved to make you a deal you can't refuse.”

-Buffy took the dress and held it up for admiration in the mirror, dreamily gazing at her reflection for a few moments.
+Buffy took the dress and held it up for admiration in the mirror, gazing dreamily at her reflection for a few moments.

 “So do I have a sale?
 The Doctor isn’t the Doctor without a beautiful time-displaced companion at his side.”